 How To Hang String Lights if You Only Have a Patio

 The same ideas will apply!
-Instead of attaching the wood poles to a deck, I would suggest putting them into a planter and perhaps filling it with a small amount of cement (maybe 1/4 of the way) to really weigh it down.
-Then fill the rest of the planter with some soil and succulents to make it pretty.
+Instead of attaching the wood poles to a deck, I would suggest putting the light poles into a planter and perhaps filling it with a small amount of cement (maybe 1/4 of the way) to really weigh it down or grabbing some ready-made poles in planters if you can find them.

 P.S.
 Don’t forget to check out the full summer deck reveal!